Close Banner

 September, October, November

 By November, the rainy season finally comes to an end.
-Not to say that it won’t rain at all during your trip, but the pattern switches from daily afternoon storms to longer rainy days due to cold fronts.
-It’s moderately warm during the day with an average high of 80 degrees Fahrenheit (25 degrees Celsius), but it may get chilly once the sun goes down, as well as early in the mornings, with an average low of 60 degrees Fahrenheit (15 degrees Celsius).
-At this time of year, there aren’t too many cold fronts that pass through, but November normally has at least one or two that force us to break out our sweatshirts and jackets during the day.
+Not to say it won’t rain at all during your trip, but the pattern shifts from daily afternoon storms to potentially longer rainy days driven by cold fronts.
+It’s moderately warm during the day, with an average high of 80 degrees Fahrenheit (26 degrees Celsius), but it may get chilly once the sun goes down and early in the mornings, with an average low of 60 degrees Fahrenheit (15 degrees Celsius).

 What to Pack